A deterministic approach to Loewner-energy minimizers: Energy comparisons

 which combined with \eqref{Eq:EMWEnergyTaylor} shows the first ratio in Theorem \ref{Thm:EMWWang} would be $D^2/4$.
 Similarly, the second ratio would be $C^2D^2/4$, and hence these are reciprocals if and only if $C^2D^4=16$.
-From \eqref{Eq:rFromThetaWang} we see $D=-\pi/2$, and so the EMW curves' ratio would need to approach $1$ precisely $16/\pi^2$ as fast as for the Wang minimizers as $\theta \rightarrow \pi/2$.
+From \eqref{Eq:rFromThetaWang} we see $D=-\pi/2$, and so the EMW curves' ratio would need to approach $1$ precisely $16/\pi^2$ as fast as for the EMP's as $\theta \rightarrow \pi/2$.
 From \eqref{Eq:rFromThetaEMW} this is the case, but from the outset it is not obvious that it should be so. \end{remark}

-\begin{remark} We also remark that the asymptotics of Theorem \ref{Thm:EMWWang} do not hold for all ratios $r$ and all angles $\theta$.
-With respect to \eqref{Lim:EnergySameTip}, for instance, it is easy to intuitively see that the energy of an EMW curve whose tip has angle $\theta$ close to $\pi^-$ (or $0^+$) is much larger than that for the corresponding Wang minimizer.
-This is because as $\theta \rightarrow \pi^-$, the Wang asymptotically hits the real line with angle $\pi/3$ (the picture is the reflection of the plots in Figure \ref{Fig:BoundaryGeodesics} over the imaginary axis), while the EMW curve asymptotically turns in and hits $\mathbb{R}$ tangentially with angle $\pi$ (see Figure \ref{Fig:UniversalEMW}), which intuitively requires vastly more energy.
-This is confirmed in Figure \ref{Fig:EnergySameTip}, where we plot the Wang minimizer energy $-8\log(\sin(\beta))$ and the composition of the energy formula $-8\log(2\sqrt{r}/(1+r))$ for the EMW curves with the numerical inverse $r(\beta)$ of the EMW angle formula $\beta(r)$ given by \eqref{Eq:EMWBeta}. \end{remark}
+\begin{remark} We also remark that the asymptotic comparisons in \eqref{Lim:EnergySameBase} and \eqref{Lim:EnergySameTip} do not hold for all ratios $r$ and all angles $\theta$.
+With respect to \eqref{Lim:EnergySameTip}, for instance, it is easy to intuitively see that the energy of an EMW curve whose tip has angle $\theta$ close to $\pi^-$ (or $0^+$) is much larger than that for the corresponding EMP curve.
+This is because the Wang asymptotically hits the real line with angle $\pi/3$ as $\theta \rightarrow \pi^-$ (reflect the plots in Figure \ref{Fig:BoundaryGeodesics} over the imaginary axis), while the EMW curve turns in to intersect $\mathbb{R}$ tangentially (see Figure \ref{Fig:UniversalEMW}).
+At an intuitive level, the latter requires vastly more energy than the former.
+This is confirmed in Figure \ref{Fig:EnergySameTip}, where we plot the EMP energy $-8\log(\sin(\beta))$ and the composition of the energy formula $-8\log(2\sqrt{r}/(1+r))$ for the EMW curves with the numerical inverse $r(\beta)$ of the EMW angle formula $\beta(r)$ given by \eqref{Eq:EMWBeta}. \end{remark}

-\section{Appendix: other instances of upwards SLE$_0(\rho,\rho)$}
+\section{Appendix 1: other instances of upwards SLE$_0(\rho,\rho)$}

-We have seen in Theorem \ref{Thm:EMW}($\ref{Thm:EMWSLE}$) that the welding minimizers are upwards SLE$_0(\rho,\rho)$ with $\rho=-4$ and forcing starting at the points $x<0<y$ to be welded together.
-If we instead change $\rho$ to $-2$ or $-3$, we obtain straight line segments or orthogonal circular arc segments, respectively.